^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Legionellosis (Pittsburgh pneumonia, Pontiac fever, Fort-Bragg fever) is a group of diseases caused by bacteria of the genus Legionella, with an aerosol mechanism of transmission of the pathogen, characterized by fever, intoxication, respiratory tract infection, kidney and CNS.
+Legionellosis (Pittsburgh pneumonia, Pontiac fever, Fort Bragg fever) is a group of diseases caused by bacteria of the genus Legionella, with an aerosol mechanism of transmission of the pathogen, characterized by fever, intoxication, damage to the respiratory tract, kidneys and central nervous system.

 Legionella pneumophila most often causes pneumonia with signs of extrapulmonary pathology.
-Diagnosis requires a special plant environment, carrying out serological tests or PCR analysis.
-Treatment of legionellosis is carried out by doxycycline, macrolides or fluoroquinolones.
+Diagnosis requires a special plant medium, serological tests or PCR analysis.
+Treatment of legionellosis is carried out with doxycycline, macrolides or fluoroquinolones.

 ICD-10 codes